zarthur/CSCC-Fundamentals-Android-Notes/week_04/readme.md

 When reading about the object-oriented design paradigm and interfaces, you might encounter the following phrase: "Program to an interface, not an implementation."
-This means when declaring a variable or defining a method, its often more convenient to use the name of the most basic interface that supports your needs as the data type then the class of the instance you might be creating or passing to a method.
+This means when declaring a variable or defining a method, its often more convenient to use the name of the most basic class or interface that supports your needs as the data type than the class of the instance you might be creating or passing to a method.

 Consider this example that allows us to see that adding to an ArrayList is slower than adding to a LinkedList but iterating through an ArrayList is faster.